-The list of suggestions shown are dynamically ranked based on your recent block usage history.
+The suggestions are dynamically ranked based on your recent block usage history.

 Click the block name or, with the block name highlighted, press Enter.
 You can use the arrow keys to highlight the block name if it is not first in the list.